-A template corrective and preventative action plan will be sent as a separate Word document with both the draft and final inspection report.
+A template corrective and preventative action plan will be sent as a separate Word document with the final inspection report.
 You must complete this template and return it to the HTA within 14 days of the issue of the final report.